 As we get older, many of us become more committed to taking better care of ourselves and trying to boost our health and fitness.
-But, it can be difficult to be sure of exactly what condition our bodies are really in – or whether we’re at risk of developing certain diseases.
+But, it can be difficult to be sure exactly what condition our bodies are really in – or whether we’re at risk of developing certain diseases.

 While it’s normal to spend time and money ensuring our cars don’t break down, we don’t always do the same for our bodies.
 Yet, investing a bit of time to undergo routine health checks can not only assure us that we’re in good health, but also has the potential to save lives.

-Because age is a risk factor for many health conditions (such as type 2 diabetes, heart disease, and most forms of cancer), it can be helpful to learn more about the different health checks that are recommended for people over 50.
+Because age is a risk factor for many health conditions (such as type 2 diabetes, heart disease, and many forms of cancer), it can be helpful to learn more about the different health checks that are recommended for people over 50.

 Of course, just because there’s a health test available, this doesn’t always mean that it’ll be the right choice for you.
 But knowing which tests are out there allows us to make informed decisions about our health and feel confident that we’re taking the right precautions.